gatsbyjs/gatsby/docs/docs/maintaining-a-plugin.md

 ## Community supporting content and feedback

-Having example repos and support forums on Discord, Twitter or Reddit is a great was to offer community support for your plugin.
+Having example repos and support forums on Discord, Twitter or Reddit are great ways to offer community support for your plugin.
 This would offer a pool of resources for users to get more information on implementations and contribute.